ngageoint/mapcache-electron/README.md

 `npm run build:mac`
 4. The newly created installers are located in the build folder:
 `cd build`

+# Notarizing App
+During mac build, the app can be notarized by updating the .env file.
+Set the notarizeApp flag to true and specify the appleId and appleIdPassword.
+Note: the appleIdPassword must be an app specific password, which can be generated on your Apple ID account page.

 ## Testing
 Any changes made in development should be tested in the production version of the application for all supported platforms.